SleepyGabes/AutoFollow/README.md

 - Alternate account that is friended to your main account.
 (Preferably a brand new one with only your Main Account friended)
 > (Depending on platform your main account is, you will have to friend your main account with the alternative account you are using for AutoFollow.)
 >
+> (It is also advised that the alternate account is brand new and doesn't have any other people as friends as it could end up join other people's lobbies rather than yours.)
+>
 > (Example: Main Oculus account must friend alternate Oculus account.
 Main Steam account must friend alternate Steam account.)